apache/db-jdo-site/README.md

 1. Pushing changes to the master branch invokes the post-push script in [`db-jdo-site/.github/workflows/deploy-site.yml`](./.github/workflows/deploy-site.yml) which builds the site in `db-jdo-site/target/` via `mvn clean install`.

-1. If the build is successful, the files are copied from `db-jdo-site/target/` to `db-jdo-site/docs/`.
+2. If the build is successful, the files are copied from `db-jdo-site/target/` to `db-jdo-site/docs/`.
 The `db-jdo-site/docs` directory is checked to see if any changes have been made.

-1. It is possible that the user made changes to `db-jdo-site/src/main/asciidoc/` and also compiled and pushed them to `db-jdo-site/docs/`).
+3. It is possible that the user made changes to `db-jdo-site/src/main/asciidoc/` and also compiled and pushed them to `db-jdo-site/docs/`).
 In this case, proceed to step 5.

-1. If changes were made to the docs directory by the post-push script, the script then commits the changes to the master branch using the same credentials as were used by the original push.
+4. If changes were made to the docs directory by the post-push script, the script then commits the changes to the master branch.

-1. Once the changes have been made to `db-jdo-site/docs/` the script in `db-jdo-site/.asf.yaml` is automatically invoked.
+5. Once the changes have been pushed to the master branch, the script in `db-jdo-site/.asf.yaml` is automatically invoked.
 This script is executed by Apache Infrastructure machines, and it publishes changes to `db.apache.org/jdo`.
 It may take some time for the changes to be seen on the live site.
+Details on the use of .asf.yaml is found [here](https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features#git.asf.yamlfeatures-WebSiteDeploymentServiceforGitRepositories)